Deadline: 11:59 PM Friday, March 6, 2020

 - How has the applicant demonstrated or will demonstrate involvement with the Japanese American Community?

-- An essay of 500 words or less, double spaced, to address this question: How do you think the incarceration of Japanese American during World War II and the subsequent awarding of redress from the US Government has affected our society today?
+- An essay of 500 words or less to address this question: How do you think the incarceration of Japanese American during World War II and the subsequent awarding of redress from the US Government has affected our society today?

 - Two letters of recommendation, one from faculty and/or a counselor at your school and the other from someone in the Japanese American community or a member of the Seattle JACL.